 Ojas is very important substance present in the body.
 It is the sap of one’s life energy which is equated with immunity.
-Ojas is predominantly Apya in nature and resembles Kapha.
+Ojas is predominantly Apya or watery in nature and resembles Kapha.

 Qualities of Ojas: